What can you expect in this article?

 Here you can use phpMyAdmin.
 This tool is available from almost every hoster.
 You select your Contao database and export it with phpMyAdmin.
 Since Contao 4.13, an automatic backup is saved with every database migration you perform with the Contao Manager.
 By default, the backups are stored and managed in «var/backups».

-If you use Contao 4.13 and trakked, you automatically get a minimal backup for your installation.
+If you use Contao 4.13+ and trakked, you automatically get a minimal backup for your installation.
 This is because trakked saves the latest "composer.json" and "composer.lock" with every update, which you can download if needed.
-Contao 4.13 also create an automatic backup for every database migration you perform via the Contao Manager.
+Since Contao 4.13, the database migration also performs an automatic backup for each migration you perform via the Contao Manager.
 So, you have everything you need to restore your Contao system to an older version in case of an emergency.

 2) Backup via console